rpahl/pipeflow/README.md

   reliable workflows
 - *Comprehensive Logging:* Logs each step, with customizable logger options
-- *Parameter Control:* Easily view and adjust all function parameters in one place
+- *Parameter Control:* View and manage all analysis parameters in one place
 - *Modular Composition:* Modify, extend, and combine pipelines effortlessly
 - *Intelligent Execution:* Skip steps already up-to-date, similar to